 You might be able to better complete exercises and stretches after getting pain-relieving injections or other treatments.
-So your physical therapist works closely with other pain management specialists to coordinate the best timing for therapy sessions.
+Let your physical therapist and other pain management specialists coordinate the best timing for therapy sessions.

 Biofeedback can help you learn how to relax specific muscles to reduce pain.
 A therapist places small sensors on your skin to show muscle movement, brain waves, heart rate, sweat gland activity or body temperature.
-As you work to control your body’s activity, you’ll watch the results in real time until you find the most effective approach.
+As you work to control your body’s activity, you’ll watch the results in real time until you find the most effective approach to pain relief.

 A chiropractor uses hands-on techniques or special tools to realign joints or vertebrae that slip out of place and cause pain.
 Because nerves to your muscles and organs run through the spine, treating misalignment in your back can relieve discomfort elsewhere in your body.

 Physical and psychological pain often occur together.
 If you experience behavioral health concerns such as depression, anxiety, relationship challenges or substance abuse, turn to our caring counselors and psychiatrists for guidance.
 During confidential, one-on-one therapy sessions, you’ll develop tools and strategies to:

 - Cope with pain in healthy ways.